-The Funds' adviser has contractually agreed, until at least October 30, 2022, to waive its management fees and/or pay or absorb a Fund's expenses, in order to limit the amount of "Specified Expenses" borne by the Fund to 0.25% of the Fund's average daily net assets.
-"Specified Expenses" means all ordinary operating expenses of a Fund, except for interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, and expenses incidental to a meeting of the Fund's shareholders.
+The Funds' adviser has contractually agreed, until at least October 31, 2023, to waive its management fees and/or pay or absorb the Simplify Macro Strategy ETF's expenses, in order to limit the amount of "Specified Expenses" borne by each Fund to 0.75% of s Fund's average daily net assets.
+"Specified Expenses" means all ordinary operating expenses of a Fund including management fees and acquired fund fees and expenses attributed to investments in any series of the Simplify Exchange Traded Funds', except for interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, and expenses incidental to a meeting of the Fund's shareholders.
 The fee waiver is subject to possible recoupment from a Fund in future years (within the three years after the fees have been waived), if such recoupment can be achieved within the lesser of the foregoing expense limits or those in place at the time of recapture.
 Any waived fees may only be recouped within three years from the date when the amount was waived or reimbursed.
 This agreement may be terminated only by the Board on 60 days' written notice to the Adviser.
-A discussion regarding the Board's approval of the Adviser's management agreement will be available in the Funds' semi-annual report to shareholders dated December 31, 2021.
+A discussion regarding the Board's approval of the Adviser's management agreement will be available in the Funds' annual report to shareholders dated June 30, 2022.